Vaping immediately affects vascular health and oxygen levels, study shows, even without nicotine

 More research will be needed to corroborate the findings and study the effects in the long term.
 But scientists say these results may mean that vaping regularly could lead to vascular disease down the road.

-“People mistakenly believe that electronic cigarettes are safer alternatives to tobacco-based cigarettes, but this is actually not true,” said Dr. Marianne Nabbout, lead author of the study and a radiology resident at the University of Arkansas for Medical Sciences in Little Rock, who did the research at the University of Pennsylvania.
+“People mistakenly believe that electronic cigarettes are safer alternatives to tobacco-based cigarettes, but this is actually not true,” said Dr. Marianne Nabbout, lead author of the study and a radiology resident at the University of Arkansas for Medical Sciences in Little Rock, who did the research at the Laboratory for Structural, Physiologic and Functional Imaging under the mentorship of Dr. Felix W. Wehrli at the University of Pennsylvania.

 Although e-cigarette aerosols don’t have the same cancer-causing contaminants as tobacco smoke, people still breathe in chemicals when they vape, and this study shows that it has an effect on the body.